Dev-Pledge/Sentry/README.md

 	make up

-or if conatiners are already running
+or if containers are already running

     make start